ianalfred/liquid-pos/README.md

 # Liquid POS
-This is a POS project that utilizes Laravel Jetsream Livewire stack
+This is a POS project that utilizes Laravel Jetstream Livewire stack

 ## Get Started
 1. Clone this repo or download the zip